martin05777/Clock/README.md

 # Clock
-A custom clock for mobild
+A custom clock for mobil